robj411/p2_drivers/code/costing/README.md

 ## 4.1 Timing

-Facility transition occurs $I_0=7$ weeks before vaccine approval, which in turn depends on R&D investments.
+Facility transition (the reorganising of manufacturing facilities in preparation for SSV dose production) begins $I_0=7$ weeks before vaccine approval, which in turn depends on R&D investments.
 We have three levels in our scenarios, corresponding to SSVs available in 100 days, 200 days, and 365 days.
-The total weeks taken for vaccine approval can be written as
+The total weeks taken for vaccine approval can be written as follows:
-follows:

 ``` math
 W_{\zeta}^{(S)} = \sum_{i=0}^3 W_{i;\zeta}^{(S)}